PALLAWIJHA23/M2-Embeded_7Segment-clock/1_Requirements/readme.md

 In the moment that the circuit is de-energized, the clock loses its reference and the current time because it does not have a memory hardware implemented in circuit.

 However, if you need to store the last marked time, even with the circuit de-energized, you can use a RTC hardware and only read its time variables, than display it in the 7 Segments array.
-In other way, according to what I said during Binary Clock project (here in github.com/hollwe/binary-clock), I think that this kind of "upgrade" is not interesting to this kind of project because it makes you miss the essence of build a real clock, since thinking in clock logic, counters, timers, until software otimization and implementation.
+In other way, according to what I said during Binary Clock project, I think that this kind of "upgrade" is not interesting to this kind of project because it makes you miss the essence of build a real clock, since thinking in clock logic, counters, timers, until software otimization and implementation.

 ##SWOT Analysis:

 ###Strenghts:

 1.It avilable in various colors ,so it looks attractive.

 2.It has long life.

 3.It provide suoerior readablity during tense.

 4.It can help people track the time with the help of a countdown timer.

 ###Weakness:
 1.Some of the 7 segment displays are limited to displaying the 16 hexadecimal characters.

 2. The display's internal structure is highly complex.

 ###Opportunities:

 1.It mainly used in digital clocks, electronics meter, and other electronic devices that display numerical imformation.

 2.Convenience

 3.Anonymity

 4.Spreading awareness

 ###Threats:
 1.Lack of evidence-based effectiveness.

 2.Acceptance & usablity issues.

 3. Privacy/data secruity

 ##High Level Requirement:

 1.Atmega328p

 2.Board

 3.Display

 4.LED

 5.Aurdino

 ##Low Level Requirement:

 1.CAPACITOR

 2.RESISTOR

 3.BATTERY

 4.SOLDERING WIRE

 5.JUMPER WIRE